Are you wondering why there are so many numbers? Read this complete article to find the answer.

 As homo sapiens started to develop their cognitive ability, there came a need for a system to count, label and measure items.
-The first examples wherein a number system was found was a really long long time ago, wherein bones were found with tally marks showing possible marking of days or for counting sheep.
+The first example wherein a number system was found was a really long, long time ago, wherein bones were found with tally marks showing possible marking of days or for counting sheep.
 But as the tally system lacked a place value, the system was quite impractical.
-Then came in a different number system with like the Mesopotamian base 60 system in BC 3400 and the base 10 system from Egypt in 3100 BC.
+Then came a different number system, like the Mesopotamian base 60 system in BC 3400 and the base 10 system from Egypt in 3100 BC.

-The next drastic change came by the use of 0 by Brahmagupta in AD 628.
-Zero helped to improve the base 10 system by enabling better place value better, saving space and signify null quantities.
+The next drastic change came with the use of 0 by Brahmagupta in AD 628.
+Zero helped to improve the base 10 system by enabling better place value better, saving space and signifying null quantities.